AshleyFlow/lune/README.md

 Head over to the [Installation](https://lune-org.github.io/docs/getting-started/1-installation) page to learn a bit about how to use Lune!

 Once you feel confident enough, you can check out the example script in the scripts directory.

+Also, don't forget to use `luneweb` and not `lune`, when you want to use the CLI.